Duration & study mode

 If you are applying with an EU or non-EU qualification, please check our Postgraduate & Post-experience Entry Requirements page which gives more information about country-specific entry requirements.

-You will normally possess a degree or equivalent.
+You will normally possess an Ordinary bachelor's degree, or equivalent.

 If you do not have a degree then you will be considered utilising the UWS Recognition of Prior Learning policy.